neimali/PrescriberPipeline/README.md

 # US prescribers reports: Project overview
 + Create two reports on detail of prescribers in US.
 1. Reported number of prescribers and total prescription prescibed of each city.
 2. Reported Top 50 prescribers in each state
 + Preprocessed and transform data on YARN by pyspark and SQL command for report generataion
-+ Persist data in hive and transfering data to AWS S3 and Azure Blobs.
++ Stored reformatted data in Hadoop distributed file system and persisted data on Amazon S3.
 + Perform an unit test to make sure functions were applied correctly.

 ## Data Resource